Provincial Intermediate and Middle Years Teachers' Association - myPITA

 • Use Canadian spelling.

-• Images are encouraged, but are not required.
+• Images are encouraged but are not required.
 We love to have samples of student work, as they provide visual support for your article.
 Please send high-resolution images of students’ work as an attachment to the e-mail with your newsletter article.
-However, we can not publish any pictures with students’ faces.
-You may provide captions for images, and format your article to give our graphic designer an idea of how you would like the article laid out.
+However, we cannot publish any pictures that show students’ faces.
+You may provide image captions and format your article to give our graphic designer an idea of how you would like it laid out.

-• E-mail your newsletter submission and copyright-cleared high-resolution images as attachments to newsletter @ pita.ca.
+• E-mail your newsletter submission and copyright-cleared high-resolution images as attachments to [email protected].

-• Olivera Zee is an elementary Teacher-Librarian in Burnaby who loves graphic novels and is passionate about finding books students will love to read.
+Olivera Zmukic is an elementary Teacher-Librarian in Burnaby who loves graphic novels and is passionate about finding a book that students will love reading.

 or

-Giuliano Vee is in his fifth year of teaching, and is a Drama and English-trained teacher who currently teaches Drama, English and Contemporary Indigenous Studies at Ecole Cariboo Hill Secondary.
+Giuliano Vigna is in his fifth year of teaching and is a Drama and English-trained teacher who currently teaches Drama, English and Contemporary Indigenous Studies at Ecole Cariboo Hill Secondary.

 We reserve the right to decline to publish your article and to edit your article for length, clarity, style, and to make sure it meets our publication’s standards while aiming to maintain the author’s original voice and intent.

-If you have any questions or concerns, please reach out to newsletter @ pita.ca.
+If you have any questions or concerns, please reach out to Olivera at [email protected].

-Please e-mail your newsletter submission and copyright-cleared high-resolution images as attachments to newsletter @ pita.ca..
+Please e-mail your newsletter submission and copyright-cleared high-resolution images as attachments to [email protected].

 Picture